Second Order Asymptotic Properties for the Tail Probability of the Number of Customers in the M/G/1 Retrial Queue: Preliminary

-The stochastic decomposition (\ref{L=L+D}) is often used to establish the asymptotic equivalence of tail probabilities $P\{L_{\mu}>j\}$ and $P\{L_{\infty}>j\}$ as $j\to\infty$, under the assumption of a heavy-tailed service time (e.g., \cite{Shang-Liu-Li:2006}, \cite{Yamamuro:2012} and \cite{Masuyama:2014}), which reveals the first order asymptotic behavior of $P\{L_{\mu}>j\}$.
-One should notice that in the first order approximation to $P\{L_{\mu}>j\}$, since $P\{R_{\mu}>j\}$ is dominated by $P\{L_{\infty}>j\}$, a detailed (first order) asymptotic behavior of $P\{R_{\mu}>j\}$ is not required, and the first order asymptotic behavior of $P\{L_{\infty}>j\}$ is sufficient.
-However, as will be shown in later sections, the first order asymptotic behavior of $P\{R_{\mu}>j\}$ and the second order asymptotic expansion of $P\{L_{\infty}>j\}$ are both required for determining the second term in the second order asymptotic expansion of $P\{L_{\mu}>j\}$.
+under the assumption of a heavy-tailed service time (e.g., \cite{Shang-Liu-Li:2006}, \cite{Yamamuro:2012} and \cite{Masuyama:2014}), which reveals the first order asymptotic behaviour of $P\{L_{\mu}>j\}$.
+One should notice that, in the first order approximation to $P\{L_{\mu}>j\}$, $P\{R_{\mu}>j\}$ is dominated by $P\{L_{\infty}>j\}$, so a detailed (first order) asymptotic behaviour of $P\{R_{\mu}>j\}$ is not required, and the first order asymptotic behaviour of $P\{L_{\infty}>j\}$ is sufficient.
+However, as will be shown in later sections, both the first order asymptotic behaviour of $P\{R_{\mu}>j\}$ and the second order asymptotic expansion of $P\{L_{\infty}>j\}$ are required for determining the second term in the second order asymptotic expansion of $P\{L_{\mu}>j\}$.

 To this end, we first rewrite (\ref{Rmu1}).
 Let